functorz-tech/momen_doc/buildUI/cp_display.md

    - Autoplay: Default is off, meaning that when entering the page where the video is located, the video will automatically play.
    - Playback Control, Mute Button: Default is on, meaning that it shows the functions of video playback start/pause, volume control, playback speed control, picture-in-picture, and full screen.

-3. You can configure actions triggered when playback starts in the behavior.
+3. You can configure actions triggered when playback starts in the action.
 4. You can add video control actions in the click actions of other components.
-For details, please see [Component Management](../actions/component_management.md).
+For details, please see [Component Management](../actions/component-management.md).

 ## Rich Text
 When you need to display highly uncertain content and images with richer styles, such as an article containing multiple elements or a long image, it is generally recommended to set the height mode of the Rich Text Component to "Adapt to Content."